 Insider tip: The ultimate goal is that your dog has an up to date identification at all times for your dog’s safety.

 Here are some of the most common options that you can consider:

 They are embedded in your dog, so it’s a permanent ID method.
 These kinds of electronic chips need to be implanted behind the ears.
 It will hold data embedded in it.

 Microchipping is hugely popular these days and has become the standard method for identifying lost or stray pets.

 Most of the time, your telephone number and your name will be in a place in the tag.

 Plastic and metal dog identification tags are available in multiple colours and the dog owners can choose the colour they want.
 However, many select the reflective type of dog tags along with the collars.
 Hence, we can identify dogs even in darkness to a greater extent.

 In order to be effective, your dog must wear it 24/7 and you should keep the information on the tag up-to-date.
 It requires that you have an online account, your pet’s profile uploaded, and your pet’s tag or collar linked to the profile.

 It is a flash drive that attaches to your dog’s collar or harness and holds a wealth of information on your pet that can be accessed by plugging the drive into a computer.

 These devices are two more methods for keeping track of your dog, but they aren’t helpful to the person who finds your lost dog.
-They are more appropriate for pet owners interested in monitoring the whereabouts of off-leash dogs.

 Also, remember to have at home an emergency first-aid kit for your dog containing: